doasync/is-required/README.md

 In ECMAScript 6, the default argument expression gets evaluated at call time when a parameter is missing or undefined.
-You can use `required()` as a default value to make that parameter to be provided forcibly.
+You can use `required()` as a default value to make that parameter to be provided forcibly, throwing an error.
+It is better to catch and identify such an error as early as possible rather than get something like `TypeError: Cannot read property 'body' of undefined`.

 ## Installation